Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 (unlike the viewer of [Gallica], the public digital library built by the [Bibliothèque Nationale de France], which is sold to its partners).

+This plugin is upgradable to [Omeka S] via the plugin [Upgrade to Omeka S], that installs the module [Universal Viewer for Omeka S].

 See a [demo] on the [Bibliothèque patrimoniale] of [Mines ParisTech], or you can set the url "https://patrimoine.mines-paristech.fr/iiif/collection/7/manifest" in the official [example server], because this is fully interoperable.